brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 Terraform has compared your real infrastructure against your configuration and found no differences, so no changes are needed.
 ```

-The first thing that it tells us is that there are no changes being made to the infrastructure.
+The first thing it tells us is that there are no changes being made to the infrastructure.
 This is what we want.
-In subsequent steps, we *might* see *some* changes, but they should be minor changes that are a result of new fields that didn't exist before or fields whose default values were changed.
+In subsequent steps, we *might* see *some* changes, but they should be minor changes that result from new fields that didn't exist before or fields whose default values were changed.

 Next,